 In the first of three interviews with leading Pan African Scholars discussing the life and work of prominent Pan African thinkers of the past and present, Umolu sits down with Professor Kweku Ampiah to discuss the latter’s recent contribution to the 2021 collection, The Pan African Pantheon, edited by Professor Adekeye Adebajo of the University of Johannesburg.

-The conversation will take place on Wednesday 21 July, 2021 online and is hosted by the Centre of Pan African Thought.
-A part of the Pan African Pantheons lecture series, Ampiah will start discussions with an overview of Appiah and his work before Umolu will offer questions and lead what promises to be an engaging Q&A.
+The conversation will take place on Wednesday 21 July, 2021 online.
+Discussions will start with an overview of Appiah and his work before Umolu will offer questions and lead what promises to be an engaging Q&A.

 Ampiah’s essay, ‘Kwame Anthony Appiah: The Cosmopolitan Pan-Africanist’ offers insight into the life, work and thought of this living philosopher.
 Umolu looks forward to diving into this chapter in greater detail, particularly to dig into what Appiah’s work and career offers us in terms of working towards a modern definition of the Pan-African capable of propelling people to action.